opentext/storyteller/docs/wasm/index.md

   - Also there are many tools built on top of clang/LLVM which could help us in future (more sanitizers, `clang-tidy`, `clang-format`, `clang-rename`, ...)

+It should also bring us closer to activate the GCC 7.0 and `-std=c++1z` language mode officially.
+This would make our day-to-day development more efficient thanks to C++17 features like `std::byte`, `std::string_view`, `std::optional`, `std::variant`, ... having a potential to make our code much better (thole features are already available in *MSVC17*, but cannot be used due to the lack of support in GCC < 7.x).

+### CMake Toolchains

-We also refactored our CMake-based build system, introduced a set of *toolchains* for individual build environments (*GCC*, *Clang*, *Wine/MSVC*, *Android*, *Emscripten*, *WebAssembly*) so that it should be much easier to introduce new platform and experiments in future.
+Secondly we also refactored our *CMake-based* build system, introduced a set of *toolchains* for individual build environments (*GCC*, *Clang*, *Wine/MSVC*, *Android*, *Emscripten*, *WebAssembly*) so that it should be much easier to introduce new platforms and experiments in future.

+### WebAssembly Build & Link

 Finally we have evaluated available possibilities of compiling *Document Platform* with all dependencies to *WebAssembly*.
-Two toolchain possibilities were tried:
+Two *toolchain* possibilities were tried:
 *Emscripten* and *Clang 6.0*.

 Unfortunately we did not succeed to *compile* and *link* our code base to *WebAssembly*.
-The main issues seemed to be a lack of *64-bit support* in *Emscripten* and a problematic build of *dynamic libraries* with both evaluated toolchains.
+The main issues seemed to be a lack of *64-bit support* in *Emscripten* and a problematic build of *dynamic libraries* with both evaluated *toolchains*.

 Currently the overall *WebAssembly* infrastructure is in so-called MVP (Minimal Viable Product) stage and so it is kind of hard to succesfully port (*compile*, *link* and *run*)